donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

 Ubuntu 16.04 patched and updated and on the network, internet.

-Note the IP and hostnames as will be used later in configs Run all of this as root
+Note the IP and hostnames as will be used later in configs

+Run all of this as root

 Each host is referred below by their new alias that will be added to /etc/hosts, master0, master1, and master2.
 Their existing hostnames will remain.
 Note each of their IP addresses and which will be assigned their respective master role.
+Some sections below must be run from one host, typially master0.
+Other sections run from all 3 hosts.